The 11 players who played just one Premier League game for Liverpool

 After a handful of cup appearances that same season, and multiple loans in the years after, Newby moved on to Bury before moving around the lower leagues and non-league, including a stint at hometown club Warrington Town.

-He’s already had his first taste of management, too, having taken over as player-boss of Colwyn Bay in the early 2010s.
+He’s had his first taste of management as player-boss of Colwyn Bay in the early 2010s and has since worked as a youth coach and scout for Liverpool.

 Rossiter was highly rated at Anfield when he got his first-team chance under Brendan Rodgers, scoring on his debut in the League Cup and coming on for Lucas in one of Rodgers’ last games, a 0-0 draw with Arsenal in the 2015-16 season.